MYP

 Service as Action in MYP

-Service as action is an element of MYP program, which helps IB learners to engage in local and global community, make connections between the things learnt in class and needs and problems in their surroundings.
-Based on the knowledge acquired at school and personal interests of the students, after becoming aware about the needs of the community students will take an action and participate in meaningful SA activities and projects, which will benefit the students and the society as well.
+Service as action requires the involvement of MYP all students, which helps IB learners to engage in local and global community, and make connections between the things learnt in class and the needs and problems in their surroundings.
+Based on the knowledge acquired at school and personal interests of the students, after becoming aware of the needs of the community students will take action and participate in meaningful SA activities and projects, which will benefit the students and the society as well.

 The Personal Project

-The Personal Project (PP) is an extended, independent piece of project work completed by each student in the last year of the program, Grade 10.
+The Personal Project (PP) is an extended, independent piece of project work completed by each student in the last year of the programme, Grade 10.

 Project topics may be creative or research-based and, ideally, they should reflect a student’s personal interest.